tylergroat/Recipeal/README.md

 ## Description

 Recipe finding has become convoluted, and time consuming.
 The goal of this project, it to present recipes to users in a simple and intuitive way.
-Borrowing from the Tinder formula, we aim to present users with recipes in a modular, mobile freindly format, of which they can like or diskike.
+Borrowing from the Tinder formula, we aim to present users with recipes in a modular, mobile friendly format, of which they can like or dislike.
 We will allow users to create their own recipes, with the goal of becoming a personal cookbook.

 ## Technologies

 This app was developed using **Dart** and **Flutter**.
 One of the main reasons is because Flutter allows for seamless cross-platform development.
 Having the flexibility to choose your deployment platform    proved very useful over the course of our project.
 Another reason for using this technology, was for the simple fact that it was new technology to each developer working on this project.
-We wanted to not only build a cool and orignal piece of software, but also the challenge and excitement of learning something new.
+We wanted to not only build a cool and original piece of software, but also the challenge and excitement of learning something new.

 We make use of the **Spoonacular API** to supply our application with recipe data.